beroset/pico-puller/doc/02_memory.md

 For 128K parts, everything is the same except the first populated memory is at 0xE0000, so the first two 64K blocks (blocks 5 and 6) do not exist.
 It's helpful to remember that each *block* of memory is composed of multiple *pages* and that each page is 256 bytes long.

 In this processor, as in many, one can program an individual *page*, but only erase an entire *block*.
-It's also useful to know that the special function registers (SFRs)
+Individual pages can be programmed, but only whole blocks can be erased.
+When a block is erased, it contains all 0xff bytes.

 ## Other reading